 More Tips and Variations

-Instead of cheddar cheese, try mozzarella or crumbled feta!
+Instead of cheddar cheese, try mozzarella!

 Don’t have green onion?
 Try minced chives!
 And if you don’t have either of those, simply try a little onion powder.

 If you don’t need these to be vegetarian, a little crumbled crispy bacon would be lovely on top.

 Speaking of protein, for an even heartier meal-like potato, stuff them with some leftover cooked chicken or pulled pork or some cooked black beans.

 This recipe yields 4 portions.
 You can easily double (or reduce) depending on how many people you are serving.

 Try to have your potatoes around the same size so the cooking time is roughly the same.
 If they’re not, no worries, you can take the potatoes that are cooked out of the oven and leave the others in for a little longer until they are.

 Enjoy these double baked sweet potatoes with any of these: